High speed rail: overview

 As a county council, we remain focused on getting the best deal for Staffordshire in terms of mitigation, compensation for residents, economic benefits and improved connectivity.

-We petitioned against Phase 1 and successfully achieved the lowering of 8 km of the line in Lichfield.
+We petitioned against Phase 1 (London - West Midlands) and successfully achieved the lowering of 8km of the line in Lichfield.
 We also secured an assurance that the Handsacre link, connecting HS2 to the West Coast Main Line, would be constructed.
 This will provide the infrastructure needed for Staffordshire to receive HS2 services and benefit economically.

-On 17 July 2017, the Phase 2a hybrid Bill was deposited in Parliament.
-The Bill seeks powers to build the route from the West Midlands through Staffordshire to Crewe.
-The County Council petitioned this Bill in Parliament and achieved several improvements to the existing mitigation including an assurance to lower the line of route as it passes near Kings Bromley on viaduct, and a multi-million pound package of highways improvements.
+We also petitioned against the Phase 2a (West Midlands - Crewe) Bill in Parliament and achieved several improvements to the existing mitigation including an assurance to lower the line of route as it passes near Kings Bromley on viaduct, and a multi-million pound package of highways improvements.

 What are the timescales for this phase?

 The Phase One hybrid bill was submitted to parliament in November 2013.
-It has now completed the Parliamentary process in both houses and received Royal Assent in February 2017: this is when the Queen formally agrees to make the Bill an Act of Parliament.
+It has completed the Parliamentary process in both houses and received Royal Assent in February 2017.
+Royal Assent is when the Queen formally agrees to make the Bill an Act of Parliament.
 It granted deemed planning permission for the construction, operation and maintenance of HS2 Phase One.

 The first part of construction, the enabling works (for example, archaeology, utilities diversions, early planting), has now commenced.
-Main civil engineering works are currently due to commence in 2019.
-The line is expected to open to passengers in 2026.
+Main civil engineering works are currently due to commence in 2020, pending completion of the Oakervee Review.
+The line is expected to open to passengers between 2028-2031.

 For more information please visit the HS2 website.